gousiosg/homepage/research.md

 predict delays in agile development.
 We also
 {%cite_details KDG21 --text found %} that adding team features on task duration predictions improves them by 30%.
+In {%cite_details KDG24 --text follow up work}, we investigated how to automatically generate sprint plans through optimization and machine learning --- and won the best paper award at ASE 2024!

 <i class="fas fa-code-branch fa-2x"></i>
 I explored how